Tim Wilson (American football)

 Tim Wilson (January 14, 1954 – November 23, 1996) was an American professional football player who was a running back in the National Football League (NFL) for the Houston Oilers and New Orleans Saints.
 He was a lead blocker for Hall of Fame running back Earl Campbell.
 He played college football at the University of Maryland.

 In 1991, Wilson was inducted into the Delaware Sports Museum and Hall of Fame.

 Personal life

-Wilson's son, Josh, also played for Maryland and was selected by the Seattle Seahawks in the 2nd round of the 2007 NFL draft.
+Wilson's son, Josh, also played for Maryland and was selected 66th overall by the Seattle Seahawks in the second round of the 2007 NFL draft.

 Wilson died of a heart attack on November 23, 1996.